rfervari/rfervari.github.io/_pages/publications.md

 >*In Proceedings of  Frontiers of Combining Systems, volume 8152 of LNCS, pages 263–278.
 Springer, 2013.*

 * **R.  Fervari.** [**The Impact of Including Model Update Operators in Modal Logics.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2013-esslli.pdf)
 >*In Pristine Perspectives on Logic, Language, and Computation - ESSLLI 2012 and ESSLLI 2013 Student Sessions.
 Selected Papers, volume 8607 of LNCS, pages 91–108.
-Springer 2013.*
+Springer 2013.* **:star: Best Poster Award**

 ***